bkaddoura/production/docs/part_8/production_8_infra_and_org.md

 + Analyst:

+Good with PowerBI, Tableau, Jupyter.
+Need direction to avoid traps.
+Want Deep Learnign but needs to do this first.
     - Collects, cleans, transforms data.
     - Interprets analytical results, reports and communicates.
     - Skills: R, Python, SQL, BI Tools.

 + Visualization Engineer

+Not easy.
+Discipline on to itself.
+Of quantiative data is a science.
+Edward Tufte author - Visual Explanations / Visual Display Quantitative Information for techniques.
+Be honest with visualization leading peeple to something that is not there.
     - Makes sense of data and analysis output by showing it in the right context.
     - Articulate business problems and display solutions with data.
     - Skills: design thinking, BI Tools, presentation and writing.